Dispute NYC Parking Tickets For Free

 - Mail hearing

-Online hearing, as the name states, happens online.
-It’s a fast and easy way to dispute a ticket without having to get out of the house and fight traffic.
-You may be asked to send additional evidence of your innocence, such as an adjournment.
-However, sending all possible evidence you can gather can immensely help your case.
-Things such as maps that show the exact location of your car when you got the ticket, photos or videos of the “crime scene,” witness statements, and any other documentation help.
+An online hearing is a fast and easy way to dispute a ticket without having to get out of the house and fight traffic.
+You may be asked to send in additional evidence, such as an adjournment.
+Sending all possible evidence you can gather can help your case immensely.
+DoNotPay will let you know what you need.

-In-person hearing happens in person, and you can request it by going to the Department of Finance Business Center.
-Make sure to come early, as hearings are done on a first-come, first-served basis.
+In-person hearings are held live, and you can request one by going to the Department of Finance Business Center.
+Make sure to come early, as they hold hearings on a first-come, first-served basis.
 Don’t forget to bring:

 - Your driver’s license